 **NEWS FLASH!
-The annual reunion has been postponed due to the COVID-19 virus.
-Please click here for details.**
+The 2020 Annual Reunion has been cancelled due to the COVID-19 virus.
+Click here for more details.**

 Welcome to the Northern Rhodesia Police Association website